CuriousCI/software-engineering/software-engineering.typ

 #pagebreak()

+= Debugging with `gdb`

+It's super useful!
+Trust me, if you learn this everything is way easier

+#pagebreak()

 = Exercises

 Each exercise has 4 digits `xxxx` that are the same as the ones in the `software` folder in the course material.